Saturday, 31 December 2022

 Today was a very special day.
 Christine collected me, Cat and Chanel at 10 a.m. to take us to a mystery destination, for a girls’ day out to celebrate my 60th birthday.
 Christine had organised the whole thing in collaboration with Cat, and did all the driving on this rather wet day.
 We headed north up the A9 and stopped at Perthshire Foods for a bit of shopping and an early lunch.
 I have never been there before and the gift shop is absolutely lovely, with lots of festive and unusual items.
 Lunch was great, with friendly staff, and it was just as well that Christine had booked a table because it got very busy.
 Then onwards to our special treat - a chocolate tasting at the Highland Chocolatier near Pitlochry.
 What a brilliant idea from the Reid girls!
 It was fun from beginning to end.
 First we had an audio described tour of the premises, and then we were ushered to the table where our “chocolate flights” were laid out for us.
 Christine had cleverly ordered two dark and two milk chocolate flights, which meant that we could share them and get double the tasting experience.
 The tasting was also audio described, and as the narrator (who is the owner) deplored the quality of “tasteless supermarket chocolate” for the umpteenth time we couldn’t help but have a wee smile at each other!
 The chocolates were laid out in order on a placemat, which gave descriptions of each but left out one or two flavours, which meant that we really had to concentrate to try to discern what we were tasting.
 The flavours were carefully thought out and unusual; for example raspberry paired with a just a little black pepper to bring out the flavour.
 I won’t mention any other ingredients in case one of my readers wishes to visit the Highland Chocolatier themselves - which I would thoroughly recommend.
 What a fun afternoon we had.
 Of course we ended up in the shop where we purchased some of our favourite chocolate.
 And then sadly it was time to depart, and Christine took us safely home despite being held up by a traffic jam caused by an accident near Perth.
 I had a brilliant time.

-Sunday 18 December 2022
+Sunday, 18 December 2022

 Hilarious

 What a fun day we have had.
 It was our annual Christmas meet up with La Famille Black, and we started off with an excellent lunch at The Anchor Line in St Vincent Street.
 Jennifer joined us for lunch since Ryan was unfortunately indisposed, and then we walked down to our traditional Christmas haunt, Metropolitan, where Ally, Cat, Davie and Chanel were waiting for us.
 As well as Ryan, Andrew was also absent; he is still in London and he was very much missed by all of us.
 They had already ordered some cocktails and we had such a great afternoon; everyone was on good form and at one point my face actually felt sore from laughing, as Jennifer recounted some stories from our Tuscany holidays in the 1990s and early 2000s.
-It was really gratifying that the young people had such good memories of their Tuscan adventures, and at one point I felt quite emotional as they reminisced about a photo scavenger hunt that I had organised for them, and talked about what fun it was.
+It was really gratifying that the young people have such good memories of their Tuscan adventures, and at one point I felt quite emotional as they reminisced about a photo scavenger hunt that I had organised for them, and talked about what fun it was.
 They also all made me laugh by insisting that I am notorious in the family for unintentionally revealing “spoilers” for films that I have watched; I didn’t know that I had this reputation but it’s probably a fair cop!

 My arm was very achey all afternoon; the nurse at the fracture clinic had warned me not to wear my splint too much, but with hindsight I should probably have worn it for a lengthy afternoon in town.
 I took some painkillers which helped a bit.
 I also had terrible heartburn after my big lunch; Cat and Chanel ordered peppermint tea for me and Jennifer even popped out to Tesco to get me some Rennie’s heartburn tablets.
 These kind actions brought me quick relief from the burning symptoms and enabled me to enjoy the rest of the afternoon.
 Meanwhile, on a big screen in the main part of the Old Fruitmarket, the young ones were able to keep a sideways eye on the progress of the World Cup Final between Argentina and France.
 Argentina won on penalties.